AUTO BODY

 "No insurer or insurer representative shall recommend the use of a particular motor vehicle repair service without clearly informing the claimant that (i) the claimant is under no obligation to use the recommended repair service, (ii) the claimant may use the repair service of the claimant’s choice, (iii) the amount determined by the insurer to be payable under the policy will be paid regardless of whether or not the claimant uses the recommended repair service, and (iv) that the insurer or insurer representative has, at the time the recommendations are made, a financial interest in the recommended motor vehicle repair service.
 No insurer shall require that the insured or claimant must have a damaged vehicle repaired at an insurer-owned motor vehicle repair service."

-A few insurance companies are now refusing to pay us the $55 per hour, demanding that we discount the labor rate by nearly 13% down to $48 per hour.
+A few insurance companies are now refusing to pay the $55 per hour labor rate, demanding a discount of the labor rate by more than 10% at times down to $48 per hour.
 So we've made the difficult decision to refuse these demanded discounts.
 Why is it a difficult decision?
-Because we do care about our customers, and if you happen to be insured by one of these insurance companies, then they pass this cost on to you.
-As a business we can no longer justify giving a few insurance companies what amounts to a 13% discount on labor.
+Because we do care about our customers, and if you happen to be insured by one of these insurance companies, they pass this cost on to you.
+As a business we can no longer justify giving a few insurance companies significant discounts on labor.
 In these instances, we strongly encourage our customers to contact the insurance company directly and insist that they be re-reimbursed for the underpayment amount.
+If the company refuses to reimburse, then insist on a reason in writing.
+We have yet to find an insurance company who will go on the record in writing to explain their reasoning for the underpayment.

 Don't Be Coerced Into Accepting Substandard Work: